-The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
-To maintain or adjust the capital structure, the Group may adjust the dividend payment or return capital to shareholders or issue new shares.
+The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
+The Group monitors capital using a gearing ratio, which is 'net debt' divided by total capital plus net debt.
+The Group's policy is to keep the gearing ratio at acceptable levels The Group includes within net debt, interest bearing loans and borrowings, trade and other payables, less bank balances and cash.